MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-read-isolation.md

 ## Temporarily lowering the isolation level

-Inside a transaction, it isn't possible to determine the current isolation level used in the transaction.
+It isn't possible inside a transaction to determine the current isolation level used in the transaction.
 If previously executed code has triggered a higher isolation level, counting on the entire table will require locks on the entire table.
 With RIIL, for example, you could get an estimated record count without locking everyone else out from making changes to the table.

 ```al
 local procedure GetEstimatedCount(tableno: Integer) : Integer